fastforwardlabs/blog/content/posts/2022-07-11-automated-metrics-for-evaluating-text-style-transfer.md

 ### Considerations

 While the high-level reasoning behind our implementations of STI and CPS make logical sense, there are nuances to the implementation that create room for error and jeopardize their effectiveness in measuring text style transfer.
-We discuss these considerations below and recognize their importance as focus areas for future research.
+This is true of all automated metrics, and so we discuss these considerations below and recognize their importance as focus areas for future research.

 #### Experimentally determining CPS parameters